vallode/mhfu-blacksmith/README.md

 ## In-game image conversion

 TODO: Clear this section up.
+TODO: Figure out what to do about weapons larger than the blacksmith screen (splice images?)

+In order to capture lossless images of weapons in the game (as they appear in the blacksmith menu), I created two texture replacements, one with the UI entirely black and the other entirely white.
+I capture two screenshots of each weapon as it appears (sometimes camera adjustment is necessary).

+I then go in and rename each image following a pattern of `weapon_name-black.png/weapon_name-white.png`.

 ```bash
 convert '*-white.png' -crop 608x406+40+305 +repage -trim -gravity Center -background White -extent 800x600 -set filename:fn '%[basename]' '%[filename:fn].png'